home-assistant/companion.home-assistant/docs/notifications/actionable.md

   service: notify.mobile_app_<your_device_id_here>
   data:
     message: "Something happened at home!"
+    data:
       push:
         category: "ALARM"
       url:
         _: "/lovelace/cameras" # if the notification itself is tapped
         SOUND_ALARM: "/lovelace/alarm" # if the 'SOUND_ALARM' action is tapped
 ```

 You can also use application-launching URLs.
 For example, launch an external website using `https://example.com` or make a phone call using `tel:2125551212`.